wobsoriano/vue-clerk/docs/guides/nuxt.md

 ## 1. Install vue-clerk and h3-clerk

-The [h3-clerk](https://github.com/wobsoriano/h3-clerk) package is a h3 middleware used to add Clerk authentication to your h3/Nuxt server.
+The [h3-clerk](https://github.com/wobsoriano/h3-clerk) package is a middleware used to add Clerk authentication to your [h3](https://h3.unjs.io/guide/websocket)/Nuxt apps.
+You can protect your API routes with it.

 ::: code-group